mike99mac/community-docs-mike99mac/docs/core.md

 OVOS-core can be installed from pypi or from source.
 ### Install from pypi
 You can install either beta or stable code.
 Choose one.
-- To install beta code, perform the following.
+- To install beta code, run the following command.
 ```
 (venv) $ pip install --pre ovos-core[all]
 ...
 ```
-- To install stable code, perform the following.
+- To install stable code, run the following command.
 ```
 (venv) $ pip install ovos-core[bus,skills,audio,skills-essential]
 ...